Pulmonary Hypertension – Diagnosis, Symptoms, and Treatment

 - Chest pain

-Acute pulmonary embolism is a medical emergency and requires hospitalization – your doctor will typically obtain a lower extremity ultrasound with Doppler studies to evaluate for deep vein thrombosis (venous blood clot in the leg).
-They will also usually order a CT angiogram of the chest (spiral CT) – this study evaluates the pulmonary vasculature and can identify a pulmonary embolism.
+Pulmonary hypertension secondary to pulmonary embolism is a medical emergency and requires hospitalization – your doctor will typically obtain a lower extremity ultrasound with Doppler studies to evaluate for deep vein thrombosis (venous blood clot in the leg).
+They will also usually order a CT angiogram of the chest – this study evaluates the pulmonary vasculature and can identify a pulmonary embolism.

-The definitive diagnosis of pulmonary arterial hypertension is made during a procedure called a right heart catheterization.
+The definitive diagnosis of pulmonary arterial hypertension is made by a procedure called a right heart catheterization.
 During this study, your pulmonologist or cardiologist will insert a catheter into a large vein (femoral vein) in the groin and advance it until it reaches the chambers of the heart.
-The catheter measures pressure and other hemodynamic parameters and can accurately asses the pulmonary arterial pressure.
-Specialized hospitals will often perform a study called the vasoreactivity test during right heart catheterization – this can help guide doctors on the most beneficial therapy for your condition.
+This catheter measures the pressure in the chambers of the heart and the pulmonary artery.
+Specialized hospitals will often perform a study called the vasoreactivity test during right heart catheterization – this can help guide doctors on the most beneficial therapy in patients with certain forms of pulmonary hypertension.

 Commonly ordered blood tests in patients with pulmonary hypertension include a CMP (comprehensive metabolic panel), CBC (complete blood cell count), thyroid function tests (TSH, free T4), and coagulation studies (PT/INR, PTT).
 They will also usually check your cholesterol levels and screen for diabetes.